Mont Dauphin

 North Face

 The north face featured three bastions, the eastern one with a counterguard to its front.
 Two demi-lunes were in front of the curtain wall between the bastions.
-To add greater depth, the eastern demi-lune was fronted by an advance bastion and the western demi-lune and bastion were fronted by a more complex advance work.
+To add greater depth, the eastern demi-lune was fronted by an advance bastion in the 19th century and the western demi-lune and bastion were also fronted by a more complex advance work.
 With improvements in artillery, there was reason for even greater depth for the defense, so a lunette, named after its builder, d'Arcon, was constructed in front of the middle bastion.
 Plans for further lunettes were never carried out.

 Now we will see the defenses from west to east.